-Dr. Rachel Herring is a Senior Research Fellow with a particular interest in social and policy aspects of alcohol use.
+Dr. Rachel Herring is a Senior Research Fellow with a particular interest in social and policy aspects of alcohol and drug use.
 Prior to joining Middlesex University she has worked as a researcher at a a number of insitutions including the London School of Hygiene and Tropical Medicine and Imperial College (at the Centre for Research on Drugs and Health Behaviour).
 She is Co-Director of the Drug and Alcohol Research Centre and also a Co-Editor in Chief of the peer-reviewed international journal Drugs: Education, Prevention and Policy

 Dr Herring is a social scientist with a particular interest in the social and policy aspects of alcohol use, including alcohol consumption across the life course, licensing and the implementation of alcohol policy at the local level.